appbaseio/reactivesearch/packages/native/README.md

 We have published the following apps to the App Store / Playstore.

 - [Booksearch on Play Store](https://play.google.com/store/apps/details?id=com.booksnative): A booksearch app showing a searchable collection of over 10k books built with ReactiveSearch.
-- [Gitxplore on Play Store](https://play.google.com/store/apps/details?id=com.appbaseio.gitxplore): A Github repositoriy explorer app allowing search over 25k popular github repos.
+- [Gitxplore on Play Store](https://play.google.com/store/apps/details?id=com.appbaseio.gitxplore): A Github repository explorer app to  search over the 25k+ most popular github repos.
 - [ReactiveTodos on App Store](https://itunes.apple.com/us/app/reactivetodos/id1347926945?mt=8): A shared collaborative to-do list app to showcase the capability of Reactivesearch.

 ## Development